Class Schedules and Catalog Background Image

 California Licensed Vocational Nurses are eligible to apply for a one-year LVN-RN transition program, also known as the Registered Nursing (LVN-RN) Step-Up program in pursuit of the Associate Degree in Nursing.
 First-year nursing coursework credit is granted with evidence of an active California LVN license in good standing and evidence of graduating from a program approved by the Board of Vocational Nursing and Psychiatric Technicians (BVNPT).
 Students complete a transition course and two subsequent semesters for eligibility to apply to take the National Council License Exam for Registered Nursing (NCLEX).
 For those students who have received their license through challenging the NCLEXPN, pediatric and obstetrical content will need to be verified by the ADN director.
 Please make an appointment with the ADN director to determine how to satisfy this requirement.

 Students accepted into the LVN-RN (ADN) (Track II) program must take the Test of Essential Academic Skills (TEAS) and receive a composite score of 62 percent or higher in order to begin the program.
-Study materials for the test can be found at www.atitesting.com.
+Study materials for the test are available from the ATI Nursing Education website.
 Students who do not receive at least a 62 percent will be counseled and have a remediation plan designed.
 They will have one year to complete the remediation plan before retesting for admittance.
-This program has been approved by the Board of Registered Nursing, PO Box 499210, Sacramento, CA 94244-2100.
+This program has been approved by the Board of Registered Nursing, P. O. Box 499210, Sacramento, CA 94244-2100.

 Students must have completed the following prerequisite courses before applying to the Registered Nursing (LVN-RN) program: